 Chapter 1.
 “Understanding risk-based planning” considers the fundamental features of risk based planning and the conceptual framework used in the guide.

-Chapter 2 “Categorizing the audit universe for risk based planning” considers how to categorize the audit universe for risk based planning
+Chapter 2 “Categorizing the audit universe for risk based planning” considers how to categorize the audit universe for risk based planning.

-Chapter 3 “Identifying risks and assessing their and impact” considers how to identify and assess risks in terms of their and impact on the ’s objectives.
+Chapter 3 “Identifying risks and assessing their probability and impact” considers how to identify and assess risks in terms of their probability and impact on the Organisation’s objectives.

-Chapter 4 “Building risk-based strategic and annual plans” considers how to use risk factors and scoring criteria to identify audit objects for inclusion in strategic and annual audit plans
+Chapter 4 “Building risk-based strategic and annual plans” considers how to use risk factors and scoring criteria to identify audit objects for inclusion in strategic and annual audit plans.

 Chapter 5 “Writing and updating strategic and annual plans” considers how to develop strategic and annual plans and how to keep them up to date.